 The oocyst has an outer wall that protects the parasite within from chemical attack and microbial degradation.
-Each oocyst contains four sporocysts that also are surrounded by a resistant wall — and within each sporocyst there are four motile stages known as sporozoites.
+Each oocyst contains four sporocysts that also are surrounded by a resistant wall — and within each sporocyst there are two motile stages known as sporozoites.
 Sporozoites (Figure 1) are capable of penetrating and eventually destroying the intestinal cells of the bird.

 Following ingestion, which usually occurs when birds peck at litter, oocysts are crushed in the gizzard and release undamaged sporocysts.
 Digestive enzymes then liberate the sporozoites into the lumen of the intestine.
 The lumen is a hostile environment and to survive, the sporozoites must rapidly find and penetrate epithelial cells.
 It is during this period that a window is present and ionophores are able to exert their coccidiocidal effect.

 Ionophores are very small molecules and by virtue of their structure, can be selectively taken up and diffused into the outer membrane of the sporozoite (Figure 2).

 To understand their chemical structure, visualize a molecule shaped like a doughnut with an outer layer that confers solubility in the lipid component of the parasite’s membrane (Figure 3).
 The inner part of the molecule is capable of binding with important ions such as sodium (Na+) and potassium (K+).

 The name ionophore provides a clue to its action: ion-pore.
 Thus, ionophores form a portal, or pore, by which ions can diffuse through the membrane of the parasite and down their concentration gradient.